Table of Contents

 The Neumann U87 is a popular choice for sound engineers and recording artists all over the world thanks to a variety of factors.
 As a studio microphone, it’s versatile without being too gimmicky, and offers a consistent sound no matter which polar pattern you’ve selected.
 While its price may be off-putting to some, it’s absolutely worth the investment.
 Many audiophiles believe that if you were to only buy one microphone your entire life, it should be the Neumann U87 AI.

 Having been in use for 50 years and counting, the U87 line is known as the classic microphone line.
 Unlike recent offerings on the market, the U87 AI goes back to the roots of audio recording, offering a round sound with a low end that’s very smooth and present.
-It has a classic, warm sound that flatters practically any sound source, offering character while preserving realism.
+It has classic, warm sound pressure levels that flatter practically any sound source, offering character while preserving realism.
 Plus, its versatility is such that the same unit can be used for anything from hard-hitting vocals to a full orchestra.

 The Neumann U87 AI is undoubtedly one of, if not the, most famous microphones in the history of professional recording.
 It’s now known as the company’s flagship microphone, and its base design has been used to record legendary tracks from the 60s to the present.
 It’s continued to thrive because of its reliability and durability.
 Neumann offers quality, and when you purchase this mic you can be confident that you’re getting the same level of dependability that sound producers have relied on for decades.